SharePoint/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-net-client-object-model-in.md

 Unlike the previous code example that retrieves a  [PersonProperties](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.aspx) object for the target user, this example calls the [PeopleManager.GetUserProfilePropertiesFor](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PeopleManager.GetUserProfilePropertiesFor.aspx) method and passes in a [UserProfilePropertiesForUser](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.UserProfilePropertiesForUser.aspx) object that specifies the target user and the user profile properties to retrieve.
-[GetUserProfilePropertiesFor](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PeopleManager.GetUserProfilePropertiesFor.aspx) returns an **IEnumerable&lt;string&gt;** collection that contains the values of the properties that you specify.
+[GetUserProfilePropertiesFor](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PeopleManager.GetUserProfilePropertiesFor.aspx) returns an **IEnumerable\<string\>** collection that contains the values of the properties that you specify.

 > [!NOTE]
 > Replace the  `http://serverName/` and `domainName\\\\userName` placeholder values before you run the code.